Syneos Health: History

 In February 2019, the company announced the SEC had begun an investigation of the company's accounting policies.
 Syneos Health's 2018 fourth-quarter and year-end reports were delayed.
 The COVID-19 pandemic lead to increased business for the company because of the "push to develop COVID-19 vaccines and medicines in 2020 and 2021".

 In April 2022, Michelle Keefe, who previously worked for two decades at the pharmaceutical Pfizer, was appointed CEO of Syneos Health to succeed Alistair Macdonald who had led the company since 2017.
 In March 2023, the company signed a multi-year deal to collaborate with Microsoft Research in development of a platform to leverage machine learning for the optimization of clinical trials.

 On May 10, 2023, an investment consortium comprising Elliott Investment Management, Patient Square Capital and Veritas Capital, agreed to take Syneos private in a deal worth $4.46 billion, or $7.1 billion including debt.
 This was completed on September 30, 2023.
+A few days later, Syneos named Colin Shannon CEO of the company.

-On October 9, 2024, Costa Panagos was appointed CEO.
+On October 9, 2024, Costa Panagos was appointed CEO, replacing Colin Shannon who held the position for the prior eighteen months.

 Operations

 Syneos Health is currently based in Morrisville, North Carolina.
 The company's clinical services business specializes in providing contract research for clinical trials to pharmaceutical and biotechnology companies, while the company's commercial services provide marketing and medical affairs for their products.
 As of the end of 2022, the company's clinical services business contributed to 75% of its revenue and the commercial services contributed to the remaining 25%.

 The company generated $4.42 billion in revenue in 2020, $5.21 billion in 2021, and reported $5.39 billion in 2022.
-Syneos Health employs about 28,000 people in 110 countries.
+Syneos Health employs about 28,000 people in 110 countries as of 2022.